 This way, budgeted time is fully utilized, even with fewer rooms to clean.

-The points system isn't just a convenience for supervisors—it's the key to manageability and predictability in housekeeping.
-It makes chaos manageable and conflicts rare.
+This isn't just a convenience for supervisors.
+It's the key to manageability and predictability in housekeeping, turning chaos into something you can plan around and making conflicts rare.

 The Productivity Factor (PF) is a metric showing how much time on average is spent cleaning one room.
 This parameter enables precise monitoring of housekeeper efficiency and the entire housekeeping department's performance.